 - Registration will open on June 3, 2019 on the Cooperathon site (https://cooperathon.ca/).
 Each person registered for the Cooperathon will have to create a user profile for the project platform, which can be accessed through the website.

-- The Cooperathon will kick off on October 2nd & 3rd, 2019.
+- The Cooperathon will kick-off on October 2nd, 2019.
 Registered participants and anyone wishing to register that day can use the event as an opportunity to connect with other participants to form or join a team.
-On this date, the prototypes developed must be in the concept stage (pre-prototyping), and projects must be in the pre-market stage at most.
+On this date and at least until the end of the competition on November 20, 2019, the prototypes developed must be in the concept stage (pre-prototyping), and projects must be in the pre-market stage at most.

 - From October 2 to November 20, teams must develop their prototypes.
 Throughout the Cooperathon, optional workshops will be offered to help teams develop their prototype and obtain the specific skills they need from the experts leading the sessions.

-- Documents must be submitted this way: prototype description must be submitted on October 27th at 11:59 p.m.
+- Documents must be submitted this way: Prototype Description & Team Agreement must be submitted on October 29th at 11:59 p.m.
 (ET) at the latest; The PDF version of the semi-final presentation must be submitted on November 1st at 11:59 p.m.
 (ET) at the latest.

-- Finalists will be selected by the semi-finals juries on November 2, 2019, based on the pitch and question period, and also documents submitted by the team (prototype description and pdf of the presentation).
+- The selection of the finalists by the juries of the semi-finals of November 2nd and 3rd will be based on the pitch and question period, and also documents submitted by the team (Prototype Description & Team Agreement and PDF of the presentation).